Wichita City Council approves 2023 budget

 The council voted to hire two new animal control officers to help with the issue, estimated to cost around $133,000.

-“Several neighborhoods that have lost mail service because post office workers have either been chased or bitten by dogs, and once [you] lose it, you don’t get it back,” said Wichita City Council Member Brandon Johnson.
+“Several neighborhoods that have lost mail service because post office workers have either been chased or bitten by dogs, and once [you] lose it, you don’t get it back,” said council member Brandon Johnson.

 The budget will bring three police stations, $74 million for equipment, and $40 million for fire trucks.